B-E-R-K-Y-T/Vuc-Backend/README.md

 # Backend app

-A backend base on fastAPI framework.
+A backend app base on FastAPI framework.

 ## Requirements